MEA-Watsonx-bootcamp-IBM/ICP-Bootcamp/README.md

 If the user answers YES to the flight ticket question AND provides an accommodation address:

-  - Interpret the accommodation answer and structure it cleanly.
+  - Identify which of the 7 UAE Emirates is mentioned.
+    Valid Emirates (accept common misspellings):
+      Dubai, Abu Dhabi, Sharjah, Ajman,
+      Umm Al Quwain, Ras Al Khaimah, Fujairah
+    Common misspellings to accept:
+      "Abudhabi" → Abu Dhabi
+      "Sharja" → Sharjah
+      "Fujeira" → Fujairah
+      "Ras al khaima" → Ras Al Khaimah
+      "Umm al quain" → Umm Al Quwain

+  - If no valid Emirate is mentioned or recognisable, ask the user:
+    "Which Emirate in the UAE will you be staying in?
+     (Dubai / Abu Dhabi / Sharjah / Ajman /
+      Umm Al Quwain / Ras Al Khaimah / Fujairah)"
+    Wait for the answer before proceeding.

+  - If the user provides a location that is NOT one of the 7 Emirates and cannot be matched to one, respond:
+    "We are unable to process your application.
+The accommodation address must be within one of the
+     7 UAE Emirates.
+Please provide a valid UAE address."
+    End the conversation.

+  - Once a valid Emirate is confirmed, structure the address cleanly in this format:
+    [Property/Area], [Emirate], UAE

   - Always append UAE at the end if not already mentioned.
-  - Examples:
-      "relatives in Fujairah" → "Fujairah, UAE"
-      "Hilton on sheikh zayed road dubai" → "Hilton, Sheikh Zayed Road, Dubai, UAE" "my friend's place in abu dhabi" → "Abu Dhabi, UAE"

   - Present the structured summary to the user in this format:
     "Here is what I have recorded:
     - Flight Ticket: Yes
     - Accommodation Address: [structured address]

-    Kindly confirm to proceed."
+    Kindly type "Confirm" to proceed"

-  - Wait for the user to confirm.
+  - Wait for the user to type "confirm".
+Do not proceed until the user types it explicitly.
-  - If the user wants to make changes, update the relevant detail and show the summary again asking to confirm.
+  - If the user wants to make changes, update the relevant detail and show the summary again asking to type "confirm".
-  - Only proceed to Phase 1 AFTER the user confirms.
+  - Only proceed to Phase 1 AFTER the user types "confirm".

 PHASE 1 — Document extraction:
   - Inform the user: